 Arthur L. Williams Stadium – Liberty Flames

-Drink options at Williams Stadium include Coke products from the fountain or in bottles, bottled water, lemonade (original or flavored), coffee, and hot cocoa; drink prices run $2.50 (bottled water) to $5.25, with a bottomless soda cup available for $10.
-The $2.50 bottled water is a great deal as most sports venues will charge your $3 or $4 for the same thing.
+Drink options at Williams Stadium include Coke products from the fountain or in bottles, bottled water, coffee, and hot cocoa – drinks cost $3 except for the souvenir soda cup which is $8.
 Note however that there is no alcohol sold at Williams Stadium, as Liberty is a Christian university (founded by none other than Jerry Falwell).

 Williams Stadium is a great venue for college football, and it is no wonder the football program decided to make the move to FBS.
 The facility itself is a great venue with lots of great amenities, and the fans (particularly the student section) are very supportive of their team and their school.

 The action on game day starts with the band marching in, and as with many teams there are fireworks when the home team scores (and after a win), as well as the spirit squad with flags waving, plus spurts of smoke and fire (remember the team is called the “Flames”) when the team comes onto the field.
 The mascot is also really great, and you might even spot him playing rock-paper-scissors with the opposing team’s mascot in-between bouts of t-shirt tossing and otherwise revving up the fans in the stadium.

-Bordered on one side by a freeway and by campus building, athletic fields, and parking lots on the other three sides, there aren’t any restaurants within sight of Williams Stadium, but you can find plenty to eat little further out.
-The Ward Road area to the north of the stadium is a hotbed for fast food type joints, but there are some more upscale places around as well like Red Lobster and Olive Garden.
+Bordered on one side by a freeway and by campus building, athletic fields, and parking lots on the other three sides, there aren’t any restaurants within sight of Williams Stadiums, but you can find plenty to eat within a short walk.
+Along Route 29 to the north of the stadium are plenty of fast food places, but there are some more upscale options like Red Lobster and Olive Garden.
 However, if you want to take in some local flavor I would recommend either Vinny’s Italian Grill & Pizzeria (your classic campus pizza place) or Macado’s (a pop culture-themed local favorite offering great sandwiches) – Macado’s is within walking distance of the stadium, right across the street from the Pink Lot parking.

-The two closest hotels to Williams Stadium are a Super 8 and an Extended Stay America (both within walking distance), but these are a little on the low end, so you might want to look for something farther out like the nearby Residence Inn or Fairfield Inn & Suites.
+The 2 closest hotels to Williams Stadium are Super 8 and Extended Stay America (both within walking distance of the venue), but these are a little on the low end, so you might want to look for something farther out like the nearby Residence Inn or Fairfield Inn & Suites.
 And if you plan to be in town for the weekend, there are a couple of great historical sites to visit near Lynchburg, such as the National D-Day Memorial in Bedford, or the Woodrow Wilson Presidential Library & Museum in Staunton.

 Williams Stadium boasts a great crowd, especially in the student section.
-The fans are very loud, and deservedly so given how successful the Flames have been on the gridiron over the last ten years.
+The fans are very loud, and deservedly so given how successful the Flames have been on the gridiron over the last few years.
 Since moving to FBS, Williams Stadium can easily pull in over 20K fans at an average game.
-You will also see plenty of team gear, which is sold at the stadium in case you didn’t bring your own.
+You will also see plenty of team gear being worn, which is sold at the stadium in case you didn’t bring your own.

 But by far the most impressive (and vocal) set of fans at Liberty football games is the student section – the students sit on the “visitors” side, are very loud, and really get into the game – you will see them making the first down signal en masse whenever the announcer gives that call, and all of them are decked out head to toe in Liberty red, most with boom sticks at the ready.
 And of course in the front row you will see that ubiquitous diehard group going shirtless with painted chests, which is always a great boost to the atmosphere at any sports venue.